nin9/simple-notification-service/README.md

 1. Connect to the database from any mongo client and copy the id of one of the seeded notifications.

-2. Open the rabbitmq management portal and send a message to the queue containg the notification id as explained above.
+2. Open the rabbitmq management portal and publish a message to the queue containg the notification id as explained above.

 3. The service logs the following depending on the notification type: